Techno-Guild/RAG-PDF-Chatbot/README.md

 # RAG Document Chatbot

 Welcome to the **RAG Document Chatbot**!
 This application allows users to upload PDF documents and interact with them through a chatbot interface using advanced language models and vector embeddings.
+Must use 4 PDFs at least, during a session.

 ## Key Features
 - **User Authentication**: Signup, login, and logout functionality with password hashing and session management.